SAC: A Framework for Measuring and Inducing Personality Traits in LLMs with Dynamic Intensity Control: PERS-16

 \subsection{Cross-Model Comparison}

 In this subsection, we examine how different LLMs diverge in their personality behavior and explore possible causes for these differences.
-Our analysis focused on two aspects: (1) the Euclidean distance between trait profiles, which succinctly captures how training data and architectural choices distinguish models from one another; and (2) the standard deviation of trait scores across models, which highlights traits that are most divisive or consistently expressed - where a higher \( \sigma \) indicates greater disagreement and a lower \( \sigma \) suggests alignment.
+Our analysis focused on the Euclidean distance between trait profiles, which succinctly captures how training data and architectural choices distinguish models from one another.
 The Euclidean distance between two models \( A \) and \( B \), based on their mean personality trait scores across the 16PF traits, is defined as:

 where, \( \mu_i^{(A)} \) is the mean score for the \(i^{\text{th}}\) trait in model \( A \) and \( \mu_i^{(B)} \) is the mean score for the \(i^{\text{th}}\) trait in model \( B \), summed up for all sixteen traits.
-The results presented in Table \ref{eq:euclidean} show that \texttt{GPT-4o} and \texttt{Gemini 2.5 Flash} are the most similar pair, with a Euclidean distance of 1.50. \texttt{Gemini 2.5 Flash} and \texttt{Claude 3.7 Sonnet} are the most dissimilar, with a distance of 2.33.
+The results presented in Table \ref{eq:euclidean} show that \texttt{GPT-4o} and \texttt{Gemini 2.5 Flash} are the most similar pair, with a Euclidean distance of 1.50.
+Other closely related models include the pairs of \texttt{Claude} and \texttt{GPT-4o} (2.24), \texttt{Gemini 2.5 Flash} and \texttt{Claude} (2.33).
+On the other hand, \texttt{Mistral} and \texttt{Claude 3.7 Sonnet} are the most dissimilar, with a distance of 3.94.
+Other dissimilar models include the pairs of \texttt{Gemini 2.5 Flash} and \texttt{Mistral} (3.54), and \texttt{GPT-4o} and \texttt{Mistral} (2.99).
+The lowest Euclidean distance corresponding to Mistral being 2.99 may suggest that open-source models differ from the closed-source models in their behaviour.
 We also observe that \texttt{GPT-4o} exhibits relatively low Euclidean distances to all other models, suggesting it is the most behaviorally aligned overall.
 Given its proximity to multiple systems, it may serve as a useful reference point for future comparisons of personality modulation across LLMs.
-Now, to compute the standard deviation of each trait across models, we use:

-where, \( \mu_i^{(j)} \) is the mean score of the \( i^{\text{th}} \) trait in the \( j^{\text{th}} \) model; \( \bar{\mu}_i = \frac{1}{M} \sum_{j=1}^{M} \mu_i^{(j)} \) is the mean of means for trait \( i \); \( M \) is the number of models (here, \( M = 3 \)); and \( \sigma_i \) is the standard deviation for the \( i^{\text{th}} \) trait across the models.
-The standard deviation across sixteen traits presented in Table~\ref{tab:neutral} indicate that \textit{Introversion} shows the highest standard deviation across models (0.67).
-This shows significant divergence in how LLMs represent social withdrawal and solitary tendencies. \textit{Reserve} (0.60) and \textit{Distrust} (0.50) also exhibit considerable variability, suggesting inconsistent modelling of social reticence and cautiousness.
-In contrast, \textit{Assertiveness} (0.06), \textit{Warmth} (0.15), and \textit{Complexity} (0.17) are among the most stable traits, implying that these are represented relatively consistently across all three LLMs.
-The remaining ten traits show moderate standard deviation across all models, indicating that they are neither completely stable nor very inconsistent.